 Best-selling author and management consultant, Bruce Tulgan, has proclaimed that the days of "hands-off" management are over!
 This riveting new release is a call to action for all managers and leaders to fight the under-management epidemicand to become the boss their employees appreciate and ultimately deserve.

 Widely regarded as the foremost expert on young talent in the workforce, Bruce Tulgan debunks the common myths surrounding Gen Y'ers in the workplace and provides a proven step-by-step guide to engaging, developing and retaining this young, high maintenance group of employees.

 Limited expectations bring limited results.
 High expectations lead to exceptional results.
-That's the basic principle behind this engaging leadership program.
-Learn the four ways managers can communicate expectations to their work teams.
+That's the basic principle behind this compelling program.
+Learn the four ways managers can communicate expectations to their employees.